 - Children may move off the register if they have made sufficient progress.

 Who will I contact for further information?

 - The first point of contact should be your child’s class teacher.
-You could also arrange to meet SENDCO, or the Headteacher
+You could also arrange to meet the SENDco Mrs Sam Kestle, or the Headteacher Mrs Jo Leatham.

 - Look at the SEND policy on the website.

 - Contact IPSEA (Independent Parental Special Education Advice)

 - Contact the school’s admin office on 01252 850291 if you are interested in looking around Crondall Primary School.
 We will always be pleased to make an appointment to discuss your child’s educational needs.